Old Fashioned Banana Pudding Recipe (Homemade Cups)

 2 bananas, eggs, flour, sugar, vanilla, milk, butter, graham crumbs

-Graham Crackers: There’s no need to buy a whole bag of pre-made graham cracker crumbs (which you’ll throw out next year).
-We have several options with graham crumbs and other types of cookies in the recipe notes.
+• Graham Crackers: There’s no need to buy a whole bag of pre-made graham cracker crumbs (which you’ll throw out next year).
+Several graham crumb and cookie alternatives are in the recipe notes.

-Milk: Go as rich or light as you like.
-For a decadent splurge, I replace some of the milk with half-and-half (10%) cream.
+• Milk: Go as rich or light as you like.
+For a richer version, I replace some of the milk with half-and-half (10%) cream.
 For a dairy-free version, use lactose-free milk.

-Banana-free version: The beauty of individual servings is the adaptability.
-If someone is not keen on bananas, leave them out.
-I do this for my son-in-law, who is allergic to bananas.
+• Banana-free version: The beauty of individual servings is the adaptability.
+If someone is not keen on or allergic to bananas, leave them out.
 Or… skip the bananas and make coconut pudding instead.
 Instructions are in the recipe card.

 Step-by-step instructions